Balasinor: India's Jurassic Park

 In 1981, palaeontologists stumbled upon dinosaur bones and fossils during a regular geological survey of this mineral-rich area.
-They found dinosaur egg hatcheries and fossils of at least 13 species of which the most important discovery was that of a carnivorous abelisaurid theropod named Rajasaurus narmadensis, a previously unknown predator that was 25 to 30 feet long and two-thirds the size of the Tyrannosaurus Rex.
+They found dinosaur egg hatcheries and fossils of at least 13 species of which the most important discovery was that of a carnivorous abelisaurid theropod named Rajasaurus narmadensis, a previously unknown predator that was 25 to 30 feet long and two-thirds the size of the Tyrannosaurus rex.
 It lived in the Late Cretaceous period.

 The news of the find was welcomed in the neighbouring villages.
 Many residents brought the fossilised eggs home and worshipped them.
 Since then excavations have turned up a veritable trove of dinosaur remains—eggs, bones, a skeleton which is now kept in a Calcutta (Kolkata) museum—bringing hordes of scientists and tourists to Balasinor.

-Researchers, after piecing together the evidence in Raiyoli, believe that Gujarat is home to one of the largest clutch of dinosaur hatcheries in the world.
+Researchers, after piecing together the evidence in Raiyoli, believe that Gujarat is home to one of the largest clutches of dinosaur hatcheries in the world.
 At least 13 species of dinosaurs lived there, for more than 100 million years until their extinction 65 million years ago.
 The soft soil made hatching and protecting eggs easier for the animals.
 Many researchers call them the best-preserved eggs in the world after the ones found in Aix-en-Provence in France.

 These fossilised dinosaur remains have triggered what tourism officials of the Gujarat state call "Dinosaur Tourism".
 Princess Aaliya also called the Dinosaur Princess conducts guided tours of the fossil park.

+Another notable discovery in the village of Dholi Dungri, bordering Balasinor taluka, was that of Sanajeh indicus, a primitive madtsoiid snake that likely preyed on sauropod dinosaur hatchlings and embryos.